tawi1/DotsTrafficCity/docs/source/playerCharacter.rst

 Hybrid DOTS
 ~~~~~~~~~~~~

-The player NPC behaviour is handled by the `DOTS` systems.
+The player character behaviour is handled by the `DOTS` systems.

 How To Create
 """"""""""""""